tsunami416604/azure-docs.hu-hu/articles/media-services/previous/media-services-dotnet-check-job-progress-with-webhooks.md

            </appSettings>
      ```

-4. Frissítse a Program.cs fájlt a következő kóddal:
+4. Frissítse a Program.cs-fájlt a következő kóddal:

     ```csharp
             using System;